DanielJohnston/techtest-database/README.md

 * In Linux / WSL again, DataMapper relies on libpq-dev and whichever version of postgresql-server-dev matches to your installed version of PostgreSQL, so you'll also need to run `sudo apt-get install  libpq-dev postgresql-server-dev-9.5` or similar if you don't have them already.
 * Install the bundle gem if necessary, then run `bundle` to install the appropriate gems.
 If you don't want test infrastructure, use `--without test development`.
 * To test if PostgreSQL is running, try `psql`.
 If it can't connect, run `sudo service postgresql restart` to see if that resolves the issue.
-* The database setup is not in place currently, so you'll need to `CREATE DATABASE keystore_db_test;` to get rspec working, and the same with `development` and `production`.
+* The initial database creation is not in place currently, so you'll need to `CREATE DATABASE keystore_db_test;` within psql to get rspec working, and the same with `development` and `production` respectively.
 Migrations appear to be working, as does database_cleaner, so the test database is cleaned between tests.
 * Run `rspec` in the project root to run the Capybara and RSpec tests which confirm everything is working.
 * Run `ruby app.rb` in the project root to start the server on http://localhost:4000/.
 Running `rackup` starts a generic server with the wrong port, so don't do that.